pzrsa/parsam.io/posts/journey.md

 # Applying to University

 In December 2020 I was also in the process of applying to university.
-As mentioned before, I had terrible grades.
-So the fact that I was doing a BTEC and not an A-Level, also meant that my options were pretty limited for applying to a good university.
+As mentioned before, I had terrible grades, which meant that my options were limited to low ranked universities.

+I'll come out and say that it's ridiculous how much you're punished for doing bad in secondary school.
+You can see how a number on a piece of paper can determine the route you end up on, thus likely impacting your career path.
+Teachers in my college put so much fear in me about this idea, as if not doing well will wind me up jobless.

-At this point I wasn't even considering anything tech related, so I decided to apply for 5 places in the subject of Accounting/Finance.
-I wanted to be a finance bro.
-I applied to Queen Mary University of London, University of Exeter, and University of Reading.
+At this point I wasn't even considering anything tech related, so I decided to apply to places in the subject of Accounting/Finance as I wanted to be a finance bro.

 # Learning to Code